MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-search-azure.md

 Azure Search is an Azure service that offers keyword search, built-in linguistics, custom scoring, faceted navigation and more.
 Azure Search can also index content from various sources, including Azure SQL DB, DocumentDB, Blob Storage, and Table Storage.
 It supports "push" indexing for other sources of data, and it can open PDFs, Office documents, and other formats containing unstructured data.
 Once collected, the content goes into an Azure Search index, which the bot can then query.

-This article will show you how to enable Azure Search capabilities in your bot with the Bot Builder SDK for Node.js.

 ## Install dependencies

 From a command prompt, navigate to your bot's project directory and install the following modules with the Node Package Manager (NPM):